Prakash-Ravichandran/Next.js-Mastery-Hub/README.md

 | error.js |   Fallback page for other errors (thrown by sibling pages or nested pages or layouts) |
 |loading.js | Fallback page which is shown whilst sibling or nested pages (or layouts) are fetching data |
 |route.js | Allows you to create an API route (i.e., a page which does NOT return JSX code but instead data, e.g., in the JSON format) |

+### 94. Configuring Dynamic Routes & Route Parameters

+/blog/a = /blog/[slug]
+/blog/b = /blog/[slug]

+- with the help of [slug/id]/page.js we canable to setup dynamic routes.
+- all the page.js components will defautly receive a prop called ```params.slug``` can access dynamic route segment.